-How to minimise the risk of catching tick-borne encephalitis?
+How to minimize the risk of catching tick-borne encephalitis?

-Immunisation is your first line of defence.
-Otherwise, if you’re out in the countryside, cover your bare arms and legs to prevent ticks getting onto your skin.
+Immunization is your first line of defense.
+Otherwise, if you’re out in the countryside, cover your bare arms and legs to prevent ticks from getting onto your skin.
 When they bite they release a chemical that numbs the site of the bite, so you might see it before you feel it.

 About the vaccine and it's side effects?

 Always arrange your shots as early in advance as possible before you travel.
-Many of our travellers take last minute trips, but not to worry.
+Many of our travelers take last-minute trips, but not to worry.
 We can still vaccinate you before you go.
-The vaccination can be given to anyone over the age of one, and for children aged 1 – 16 we have a special child’s version of the vaccine called Ticovac Junior.
+The vaccination can be given to anyone over the age of one, and for children aged 1 – 16, we have a special child’s version of the vaccine called Ticovac Junior.

 Course – 3 doses: 2 doses 1 – 3 months apart, 3rd dose 5 -12 months later.
 For accelerated protection, the second dose can be given as little as 14 days after first

-Booster – Get your first booster within within three years, then every 3 – 5 years
+Booster – Get your first booster within three years, then every 3 – 5 years

 Special instructions – contains gentamicin and neomycin